ErnestSuyver/BPT/BPT_and_LeidenPlus.md

 Leiden+ is plain text.
 For example, in Leiden+, every block of text must be enclosed in a `<= ... =>` pair.

-See the [Guidelines](https://brillpublishers.gitlab.io/documentation-seg) for _Supplementum Epigraphicum Graecum_ for an example of how Leiden+ is used in a Brill publication.
+See the [SEG Guidelines](https://brillpublishers.gitlab.io/documentation-seg) for _Supplementum Epigraphicum Graecum_ for an example of how Leiden+ is used in a Brill publication.